revnaltinoz/Unit-Integration-Test/README.md

 The application simulates a pricing pipeline that combines **business logic** (age/accident rules) and a **score adjustment** (driving score discount).

+### 🧠 Why Do We Use Both Unit & Integration Tests?

+- **Unit Tests** ensure each function works correctly in isolation and catches logic bugs early.
+- **Integration Tests** validate that multiple components work together as expected and help catch system-level issues.

 ## 🚀 Repository Structure

 | File | Purpose | Test Type Demonstrated |